MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - Value: **True**

-If the label you specify is configured for encryption, for the preview version of the Azure Information Protection unified labeling client, S/MIME protection replaces the Rights Management protection only in Outlook.
+If the label you specify is configured for encryption, for the Azure Information Protection unified labeling client, S/MIME protection replaces the Rights Management protection only in Outlook.
 The general availability version of the unified labeling client continues to use the encryption settings specified for the label in the admin center.
 For Office apps with built-in labeling, these do not apply the S/MIME protection but instead, apply Do Not Forward protection.

 If you want the label to be visible in Outlook only, configure the label to apply encryption to **Only email messages in Outlook**.